rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	   vpcId: vpc-9be007f3
 	   ```

-     - Login into ric, nonrtric, tickclamp Servers and run following commands:
+     - Login into ric and run following commands:

 	   ```sh
 	   $ sudo apt update